domengabrovsek/advent-of-code-2020/README.md

 # advent-of-code-2020

-## Warning: code was written for fun and does not represent my professional coding style.
+### Warning: this code was written for fun and does not necessarily represent my professional coding style.

 Solutions for advent of code 2020 puzzles in javascript.